-Lack of education, stigma and negative self-attitudes are key barriers to help-seeking in Gaelic footballers.
-With the prevalence of mental health issues in Gaelic footballers and the increased risk of experiencing mental health issues following injury, mental health literacy (MHL) interventions are necessary.
+Lack of education, stigma, and negative self-attitudes are key barriers to help-seeking in Gaelic footballers.
+With the prevalence of mental health issues in Gaelic footballers and the increased risk of experiencing mental health challenges after injury, mental health literacy (MHL) interventions are necessary.

 To design and implement a novel MHL educational intervention program in Gaelic footballers.

 Elite and subelite Gaelic footballers divided into intervention (n = 70; age = 25.1 ± 4.5 years) and control (n = 75; age = 24.4 ± 6.0 years) groups.
 In the intervention group, 85 participants were recruited, but 15 dropped out after completing baseline measures.

 A novel educational intervention program, “GAA [Gaelic Athletic Association] and Mental Health—Injury and a Healthy Mind,” was designed to address the key components of MHL and was underpinned by the Theory of Planned Behavior and the Help-Seeking Model.
 The intervention was implemented online via a brief 25-minute presentation.

 Measures of stigma, help-seeking attitudes, and MHL were completed by the intervention group at baseline, immediately after viewing the MHL program, and at 1 week and 1 month after the intervention.
 The control group completed the measures at similar time points.

 Stigma decreased, and attitudes toward help-seeking and MHL increased in the intervention group from baseline to after the intervention (P < .05), with significant differences sustained at 1-week and 1-month follow-ups.
 Our results showed differences in stigma, attitudes, and MHL between groups across time points.
 Intervention participants provided positive feedback, and the program was appraised as informative.